himadriganguly/wordpress-jquery-latest-news-ticker/README.md

 jQuery Latest News Ticker
 =========================

-jQuery Latest News Ticker is a Wordpress version of a flexible and easy to configure news ticker rotator plguin.
+jQuery Latest News Ticker is a Wordpress version of a flexible and easy to configure news ticker rotator plugin.
 The original version was developed by rhodimus and can be found at [http://www.jquerynewsticker.com/](http://www.jquerynewsticker.com/).

 Credits
 _______